KyleFord76063/GitTraining/06-Branch/readme.md

 	$ git branch my_aple_app

-again, let's check (with `git branch`) what branches we currently have
+Again, let's check (with `git branch`) what branches we currently have

 	$ git branch
 	* master
 	  my_aple_app

-oh, we made a mistake in spelling!
+Oh, we made a mistake in spelling!
 But don't worry, we can fix that with

 	$ git branch -m my_aple_app my_apple_app

-we just renamed the branch to fix it
+We just renamed the branch to fix it

 	* master
 	  my_apple_app

 And you know what?
 Let's not do OS X version of our application, since we don't know how to switch into it (yet!) anyway, so let's delete it

 	$ git branch -d my_apple_app
 	Deleted branch my_apple_app (was 1126614).